Dutch parliamentary inquiry into the COVID-19 pandemic: Inquiry

 After the 22 November 2023 general election, the House adopted a motion to start with the inquiry again.
 The committee conducting the inquiry first convened on 6 February 2024, and Daan de Kort (VVD) was selected to serve as its chair.
 Freek Jansen (FvD) had stepped down from the House of Representatives the month before such that Van Houwelingen (FvD) could succeed him and thus participate in the inquiry on behalf of his party.
 Newspaper NRC noted that all other members of the committee were newcomers in the House, having been sworn in two months before.
 The committee's goal was to investigate the political balancing of public health and other societal interests, the observance of basic rights, and the role of the healthcare sector in decisions during the pandemic.
 The inquiry's conclusion is planned for late 2026.

 De Kort warned in October 2024, during its initial preparatory phase, that the inquiry might be delayed due to a disagreement with the Schoof cabinet.
 The committee had requested unredacted chat messages of civil servants, while the government was reluctant due to the potential presence of sensitive personal data.
 After an advice from the Council of State, the cabinet agreed to hand over the chat messages.

 In 2025, the committee had held 87 confidential preliminary interviews.
-In 2025 Dutch general election, all members except for chairman De Kort were not reelected.
+In the 2025 Dutch general election, all members except for chairman De Kort were not reelected.
+Henk-Jan Oosterhuis (D66) and Songül Mutluer (GL-PvdA) joined in November 2025.
+Oosterhuis was replaced by Dion Huidekooper (D66), who joined together with Annelotte Lammers (Markuszower Group) and André Poortman (CDA).